BreizhBienv/MachineLearning_Exercise/README.md

      float LastDistW;      //Weight of distance between bird and last pipe x-axis float NextDistW;      //Weight of distance between bird and next pipe x-axis

-Those weights are used to give priority to values on weither or not the bird should flap. <br>
 `TopHeightW` and `BotHeightW` are used to maintain the bird height to pass a target pipe.<br>
 `LastDistW` and `NextDistW` are used to decide wich of the last or next pipe the bird should the bird maintain it's height.<br>
 <br>